 K – 12 = applicable to kindergarten through grade 12

-M.A.T. = Master of Arts in Teaching = a graduate program which leads to a master's degree and an induction level teaching certificate
+M.A.T. = Master of Arts in Teaching = a graduate program which leads to a master’s degree in a field of education and a state teaching certificate

-M.Ed. = Master of Education = a graduate program typically for those who already have state certification and some teaching experience and does not include certification
+M.Ed. = Master of Education = a graduate degree typically for those who already have state certification and some teaching experience

-middle grades/level certification = certification to teach grades 4 - 8
+middle grades/level = in Georgia, pertaining to grades 4 - 8

 P-12 = applicable to pre-kindergarten – grade 12